 Professor Gabriel Osuide is a Distinguished academic, administrator, and icon of the pharmaceutical profession in Nigeria.
 He was the pioneer pharmacologist and father of pharmaceutical sciences at Ahmadu Bello University (ABU), Zaria.

-According to Professor Ahmed Tijani Mora, (President, ABU Alumni Association), The late Mallam Adamu Dikko, the late Mallam Peter Omar Ishaku (Pa Ishaku) and Prof. Gabriel Osuide were the three distinguished Nigerian pharmacists, who pioneered the development of Pharmacy education in Northern Nigeria and effectively in Zaria from the old School of Pharmacy, Zaria (1930 – 1940 and 1947 – 1968), to the Department of Pharmacy and Pharmacology, Faculty of Science, ABU, Zaria (1968 to 1977) and to the present Faculty of Pharmaceutical Sciences, ABU, Zaria (1977 to date)
+According to Professor Ahmed Tijani Mora, (former President, ABU Alumni Association), The late Mallam Adamu Dikko, the late Mallam Peter Omar Ishaku (Pa Ishaku) and Prof. Gabriel Osuide were the three distinguished Nigerian pharmacists, who pioneered the development of Pharmacy education in Northern Nigeria and effectively in Zaria from the old School of Pharmacy, Zaria (1930 – 1940 and 1947 – 1968), to the Department of Pharmacy and Pharmacology, Faculty of Science, ABU, Zaria (1968 to 1977) and to the present Faculty of Pharmaceutical Sciences, ABU, Zaria (1977 to date)

 These three teachers of Pharmacy were also reputed to have nurtured the training of pharmacists for the award of Dispenser’s Certificate, Chemist and Druggists Diploma, Pharmaceutical Chemist Diploma, Bachelor of Science (Pharmacy) degree and the present Bachelor of Pharmacy (B. Pharm) degree certificates in the last 90 years in Zaria.

 Both Dikko and Ishaku had died on in 1979 and 1981, respectively, having taught Pharmacy at Diploma levels (which was the highest registerable qualification available for persons wishing to practise pharmacy profession from the colonial times to Independence and up to the late 1960s).